-CONSENT before students are required to submit to a survey that concerns one or more of the following protected areas if the survey is funded in whole or in part by a program of the US Department of Education -
+Consent before students are required to submit a survey that concerns one or more of the following protected areas if the survey is funded in whole or in part by a program of the US Department of Education -

-- 1. Political afflictions or beliefs of the student or the student's parent: - 2.
+- 1. Political affiliations or beliefs of the student or student's family. - 2.
 Mental or psychological problems of the student or student's family. - 3.
 Sex behavior or attitudes. - 4.
 Illegal, anti-social, self-incriminating or demeaning behavior. - 5.
 Critical appraisals of others with whom respondents have close relationships. - 6.
 Legally recognized privileged relationships, such as with lawyers, doctors, or ministers. - 7.
-Religious practices, affiliations or beliefs of the student or parents; or - 8.
+Religious practices, affiliations, or beliefs of the student or parents; or - 8.
 Income, other than as required by the law to determine program eligibility.